How to take your soil sample

 - Avoid areas that have an obvious difference in soil type, drainage, or plant growth.

 - Take samples from 6-8 spots in each garden or lawn area you want tested.
+Mix these 6-8 spots together to create a representative sample of the area.

 - Each sample should be taken from a depth of 6" for gardens, 6"- 8" for trees and shrubs, and 3-4" for lawns.